Mineral (nutrient): Essential chemical elements for humans

-Different opinions exist about the essential nature of various ultratrace elements in humans (and other mammals), even based on the same data.
-For example, there is no scientific consensus on whether chromium is an essential trace element in humans.
+Some diversity of opinion exist about the essential nature of various ultratrace elements in humans (and other mammals), even based on the same data.
+For example, whether chromium is essential in humans is debated.
+No Cr-containing biochemical has been purified.
 The United States and Japan designate chromium as an essential nutrient, but the European Food Safety Authority (EFSA), representing the European Union, reviewed the question in 2014 and does not agree.

-Most of the known and suggested mineral nutrients are of relatively low atomic weight, and are reasonably common on land, or for sodium and iodine, in the ocean:
+Most of the known and suggested mineral nutrients are of relatively low atomic weight, and are reasonably common on land, or for sodium and iodine, in the ocean.
+They also tend to have soluble compounds at physiological pH ranges: elements without such soluble compounds tend to be either non-essential (Al) or, at best, may only be needed in traces (Si).